My Oscar Fish Is Not Eating Food – What to Do?

 A juvenile Oscar fish needs to be fed at least three times a day until its stomach starts to look somewhat rounded.
 On the other hand, the adult Oscars should only be fed once.

-Well, too much of a good thing can have its disadvantages as well.
+Well, too much of anything can have its disadvantages.
 Here are a few of them:

 • If your Oscars are allowed to eat live fish at will, they can end up completely rejecting other types of food.